gautam1804/CycleZone/README.md

 # OIBSIP
-I have completed all my task of Web Development Internship given by OASIS INFOBYTE.
+I have completed the first task of making a Landing Page of my Web Development Internship which is given by OASIS INFOBYTE.